Roboron3042/Cyberpunk-Neon/README.md

 ## License

-Everything in this repository is licensed under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html), except papirus-kolorizer script licensed under MIT.
+The content provided in this git repository is licensed under CC-BY-SA 4.0, which is available in the LICENSE.md.
+The sole exception is papirus-kolorizer script licensed under MIT.